WorstCodeWay/CloudConverter/README.md

 # CloudConverter

-A handy mini program for converting cloud points file.
+A handy mini program for converting point cloud file.

 ## What this tool can do?